 - People: Demographic data from the American Community Survey (ACS), including age, race and ethnicity, migration and immigration, education, household size, and family composition.

 - Jobs: Economic data from the Bureau of Labor Statistics and other sources, including information on employment trends, unemployment, and industrial composition of employment from the ACS.

-- County classifications: The rural-urban continuum, economic dependence, persistent poverty, persistent child poverty, population loss, onshore oil/natural gas counties, and other ERS county typology codes.
+- County classifications: Categorical variables including the rural-urban continuum codes, economic dependence codes, persistent poverty, persistent child poverty, population loss, onshore oil/natural gas counties, and other ERS county typology codes.

 - Income: Data on median household income, per capita income, and poverty (including child poverty).

-- Veterans: Data on veterans, including service period, education, unemployment, income, and demographic characteristics.
+- Veterans: Data on veterans, including service period, education, unemployment, income, and other demographic characteristics.

 - View county-level maps for socioeconomic indicators.

 - View the entire country or zoom into specific regions, States, or county areas.

 - For any county, view a pop-up window showing data for the indicators in the broad category for that county, with the option to download the selection.

 - Print a version of the map or save the image in a graphics-file format that may be added to a document or presentation.